 As far as their major pain points were concerned, two were common reported: “Finding the Right Influencers” and “Measuring ROI”.
 Not closely behind, just under half (38%) claimed that managing influencers across the process is difficult and a pain point they struggle with.

-Brands may start leveraging influencer marketing companies to solve for some of these challenges.
+Brands may start leveraging every global influencer agency to solve for some of these challenges.
 As more platforms, features, and potential strategies continue to emerge the challenges around finding the right influencers, measuring ROI, and managing influencer engagements will increase.
 This will make it increasingly difficult for in-house teams to compete with outsourced agencies that are able to access data, expertise, and insights across the various influencers and platforms due to their scale.

 Many marketers appear to be taking off the training wheels in 2021, as we see 20% of our respondents expecting to increase campaign frequency to six or more campaigns in 2021 that were previously doing only 1-5.
 We believe more marketers will make a commitment to having influencers activated throughout the year as part of a more holistic approach to digital transformation.